-- a.
-For the Protection of Aquatic Life, methodologies set forth in U.S. EPA's final Water Quality Guidance for the Great Lakes System, adopted in the Federal Register, March 23, 1995, shall be used (see Appendix D). - b.
+- 1. For the protection of aquatic life, methodologies set forth in U.S. EPA's final Water Quality Guidance for the Great Lakes System, adopted in the Federal Register, March 23, 1995, shall be used (see Appendix D). - 2.
 Limiting concentrations other than those derived from the above may be used for the protection of aquatic life when justified on the basis of scientifically defensible evidence.